 What is an Attorney?

 Attorneys (shortened from attorneys at law) must pass the bar exam, which allows them to practice law in court.
-Attorneys can also take part in other legal proceedings while offering legal advice to clients.
+Attorneys can also participate in other legal proceedings while offering legal advice to clients.

 By becoming a bar association member, an attorney must comply with rules of professional conduct and a code of ethics to practice in court.
 Attorneys at law act as court practitioners licensed by a state to defend a client or prosecute individuals.
-Again, the critical distinction of attorney vs. lawyer is practicing in a court of law.
+Again, the critical distinction of a lawyer vs. an attorney is practicing in a court of law.

 Attorneys can advise and represent you in court on matters like these: